iamsrp/dexter/README.md

  * Bespoke: Canned responses to certain phrases
  * Chronos: Services to do with time (timers etc.)
  * Developer: Simple services to help with Dexter development work
- * Fortune: Pulls fortunes out of BSD Fortune
+ * Fortune: Pulls fortunes out of BSD Fortune files
- * Language: Looking up words in a dictionary etc.
+ * Language: Looking up words in a dictionary, spelling
+ * Numeric: Simple mathematic functions
  * Music & Spotify: Play music from local disk, Spotify, etc.
  * PurpleAir: Look up stats from the [Purple Air](https://purpleair.com/) air sensors
  * Randomness: Various random generators
+ * TPLink Kasa: Control the TP Link Kasa IOT plugs and lightbulbs
  * Volume: Sound control
+ * Weather: Get the (US) weather
- * WikiQuery: Look up things on Wikipedia
+ * WikiQuery: Look up things on (surpise!)
+Wikipedia

 ## Notes and Musings

 This is an attempt to create a home assistant, akin to Google Home, Siri or Alexa, but without reliance on connecting to a proprietary cloud service to do the heavy lifting.
 It was originally designed to work on a Raspberry Pi running the standard Raspberry Pi OS (both 32bit and 64bit versions), but also works on x86-64 Ubuntu.
-I've not tried it on Ubuntu on a Pi.

 Right now, a bunch of basic services are there like setting timers, asking about things and playing music.
 That's pretty much most people tend to use their home assistant for anyhow it seems.